Unlaunch freezes at

 MISMATCH IN FAT COPIES?

-twlnf has a critical bug that doesn’t properly update the entire NAND after modifying it, which causes certain homebrew (like the Unlaunch installer) to throw an error.
+twlnf has a critical bug where it does not properly update the entire NAND after modifying it, which causes certain homebrew (like the Unlaunch installer) to throw an error.

 While fixable, the method to do so isn’t set in stone and largely varies between systems.
 One method is to delete any DSiWare installed via twlnf in the past, but it has also been reported that moving all DSiWare to the SD card and back to the system can help in some cases.